jriwanek/ForgeModdingSkeleton/README.md

 		useDepAts
 3) Support Curse ChangeLog from String
 4) Support Curse ChangeLog from Git Commits
-5) Full Support for Travis (Getting build number should be done)
+5) Sonarqube & Jar Signing Support for Travis
-6) Full Support for CircleCI
+6) Sonarqube & Jar Signing Support for CircleCI
 7) Only supports the maven-publish plugin, not the kind DarkHax used.

 ## Known Bugs: